ethereum/py-evm/docs/guides/trinity/quickstart.rst

 .. note::
-  While we don't officially support Windows just yet, running Trinity through ``Docker`` is a great way to bypass this current limitation as Trinity can run on any system that runs ``Docker``, including Windows.
+  While we don't officially support Windows just yet, running Trinity through ``Docker`` is a great way to bypass this current limitation as Trinity can run on any system that runs ``Docker`` [with support for linux containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

 Using ``Docker`` we have two different options to choose from.